Anna Soz Practical Independence

 Anna Soz

-(b.
-1993, Moscow) is an artist, web customizer, editor, and media researcher.
+Born in 1993 in Moscow.
+An artist, web customizer, editor, and media researcher.
 Her practice involves xenopoetics, research into the transformation of the culture of representation, and traces of technological and mass media influence imprinted in linguistic constructions, visual fragments, and hybrid forms of existence.
 She works with installations, objects, drawings, text, and liminal mediated conditions.
 She studied journalism at Moscow State University and media theory and cultural analysis at Södertörn University (Stockholm), where she researched media effects and manipulative technologies in the mass media.
 In 2021, she graduated from the BAZA Institute (Moscow).
 She is currently a student on the program Artistic and Curatorial Practice at the New Center for Research and Practice.
 She is the co-organizer of the collectives NII Prichastnost and Talking Cure.
 Solo exhibitions include The Garden of Hybrid Organisms, NII Prichastnost, Moscow (2021).
 Group exhibitions include: Exhibition of Postcyberfeminist Art, Roza House of Culture, St. Petersburg (2020), Transfer, Projection, Processing, Winzavod Contemporary Art Center, Moscow (2021); Vol. 1 Now or Ever, Talking Cure, Moscow (2022); and Terminal B, Smena Contemporary Art Center, Kazan (2022).